Reviews you can trust.See why.

-Electric Waffle Makers (Waffle Irons)
+The Best Electric Belgian Waffle Makers

 Historians believe that the Belgian waffle was introduced to the United States by the Bel-Gem company at the 1964 World’s Fair in New York.
 Producing waffles that are taller than conventional waffles and have deeper pockets, the European import became wildly popular.

 Today’s market is glutted with Belgian waffle makers, so we decided it was time we found the best one.
 We focused on the newer, more prevalent flip- and rotary-style models, in which the machine either turns on a hinge or spins 180 degrees on a stand, but we also included several conventional stationary models.
-We set a price cap of $100 and tested 13 irons, making batches of both a Belgian-style yeasted waffle batter and the batter for our everyday Cook's Illustrated Best Buttermilk Waffles in each machine.
+We set a price cap of about $100 and tested a range of irons, making batches of both a Belgian-style yeasted waffle batter and the batter for our everyday Cook's Illustrated Best Buttermilk Waffles in each machine.
 We were looking for an iron that consistently produced tall, evenly browned waffles with crisp shells and moist crumbs without any trial and error on our part.
 We also looked at how easy the machines were to use, clean, and store.

 Belgian waffles are, by definition, tall, so we set the bar for waffle height at 1 inch—anything shorter and we docked points.
 In terms of cooking, very few of the irons were able to make waffles that were uniformly brown.
 Many of the irons heated unevenly or ran too hot or too cool, producing waffles that were variously wan, burnt, patchy, gummy, or dry.